sagefy/sagefy/.github/CONTRIBUTING.md

 Thank you for contributing to Sagefy!
 This document covers basic guidelines for contributing to Sagefy.

-Not sure where to start our help out?
+Not sure where to help out?
 We have some ideas in our [Want to Help](https://docs.sagefy.org/want-to-help) guide.

-To start up your local development environment, please read our [Setup](https://docs.sagefy.org/setup) doc.
+Reach out to support@sagefy.org for help!

 ## Content

 Create and edit content through the discussion section within the Sagefy interface.
-You will want to get familiar with the [Data Structure](https://docs.sagefy.org/cards-subjects).
+You will want to get familiar with [Cards & Subjects](https://docs.sagefy.org/cards-subjects).
+More docs coming soon!

+## Code

+To start up your local development environment, please read our [Setup](https://docs.sagefy.org/setup) doc.
+You may also want to read [Cards & Subjects](https://docs.sagefy.org/cards-subjects), [User Stories](https://docs.sagefy.org/user-stories), [Technology Stack](https://docs.sagefy.org/technology-stack), and [Technical Architecture](https://docs.sagefy.org/technical-architecture).

-## Pull Request Checklist
+### Pull Request Checklist

 For each pull request: